Dushyantgoswami/docs/docs/validate/rollapps/join-network.md

-Join a public network
+---
-Download the genesis file and address book
+title: Join a network
-Genesis file specifies the account balances and parameters at the start of the network to use when replaying transactions and syncing.
+slug: join-network

-Addressbook lists a selection of peers for your node to dial to in order to discover other nodes in the network.
-The current testnet information is as follows:
+---

-Network: 35-C
+### Download the genesis file and address book

-Genesis: TODO
+In the RollApp testnet [here](https://github.com/dymensionxyz/testnets/rollapps/readme.md) repository we've included Genesis files and Address books to sync your full node.

-AddressBook: TODO
+**Genesis file** specifies the account balances and parameters at the start of the network to use when replaying transactions and syncing.

-Seed nodes: TODO
+**Addressbook** lists a selection of peers for your node to dial to in order to discover other nodes in the network.

-For default dymd configurations, the genesis and addressbook files should be placed under ~/.dymension/config/genesis.json and ~/.dymension/config/addrbook.json respectively.
+The `genesis` and `addressbook` files should be placed under `~/.<rollapp-name>/config/genesis.json` and `~/.<rollapp-name>/config/addrbook.json` respectively.

-Continue to the Sync page to find out more about syncing your node.
+Continue to the [Sync](./sync.md) page to find out more about syncing your node.